Sixty-miler: Bad weather and heavy seas

-In February 1898, another brig, Amy, carrying coal from Wollongong, was unable to beat away from the coastline during a ferocious gale.
-She went aground and was wrecked, on McCauleys Beach between Bulli Jetty and Thirroul.
-Although most of the crew appear to have survived the grounding, they could not be rescued and all those aboard her died.
-The same gale destroyed the Bellambi Coal Co.'s jetty, and caused the losses of the coastal passenger paddle-steamer Maitland and the British clipper ship Hereward; it became known as 'the Maitland gale'.
-In 1896, Amy had survived going aground, at Cronulla, while carrying coal from Wollongong to Botany.
+In 1896, the brig, Amy, had survived going aground, at Cronulla, while carrying coal from Wollongong to Botany.
+In February 1898, Amy, again carrying coal from Wollongong, was unable to beat away from the coastline during a ferocious south-easterly gale.
+She went aground and was wrecked, on a sandbar just off Thirroul Beach.
+Although the crew appear to have survived the grounding, they could not be rescued and all those aboard her died.

+The same gale that claimed Amy destroyed the Bellambi Coal Co.'s jetty.
+Another small ship carrying coal from Wollongong, Malcolm, went down with all hands. and a small coastal auxiliary steamer, Marion Fenwick, went ashore and was wrecked on a rock shelf near Marley Beach, but without loss of life.

 In July 1904, the interstate collier, Nemesis, was carrying a cargo of coal and coke from Newcastle to Melbourne, but encountered a fierce gale.
 Nemesis was last seen by another ship, Marloo, 10 miles off Coalcliff, heading south against the wind at only one knot, but seemingly not in trouble.
 Later, some rockets were fired, as a signal that the ship was in distress.
 The ship and all 32 of her crew were lost.
 Some wreckage washed ashore, around Cronulla Beach, as did the bodies of some of her crew.
 More wreckage was also found south of Jibbon Point, to the south of Port Hacking, and a spar believed to be from the ship was seen floating 20 miles off Sydney Heads.
 The nature of the wreckage attested to the ferocity of the storm.
 The master of Marloo gave evidence to a Marine Court that, "It was the worst sea he ever saw.
 The seas came from three directions, met in a pinnacle, and exploded like a cannon."

+In September 1905, Jones Brothers, a topsail schooner owned by the coal merchants of the same name, was wrecked on the Oyster Bank at the entrance to the Hunter River.
+She had been laden with coal and in tow, by another Jones Brothers ship, the steam collier Helen Nicholl, but high seas led to an attempt to return to Newcastle, in the early hours of the morning.
+Helen Nicholl narrowly survived, returning to sea, but the schooner was lost with all seven of her crew.

 Herga had a narrow escape, in April 1914.
 Struck by a violent gale as she approached Sydney, she was buffeted by the large waves.
 An unusually large wave broke through the skylights of her engine room and stokehold, flooding them and disabling her engine.
 The prevailing weather caused her to drift southward and away from the rocky coastline; her engineers were then able to restore the engine to service, allowing her to complete the trip under her own power.